Galen Johnson

-Galen A. Johnson (born 1948) is a professor of philosophy at the University of Rhode Island and the General Secretary of the International Merleau-Ponty Circle.
+Galen A. Johnson (born 1948) is an American philosopher who is professor emeritus of philosophy at the University of Rhode Island and the General Secretary of the International Merleau-Ponty Circle.

 Education and background

 Johnson received his Ph.D. in Philosophy from Boston University in 1977.
 He has been teaching at the University of Rhode Island since 1976.
 His research interests include phenomenology, aesthetics, American philosophy, and recent French philosophy.
 He is the author of numerous articles in contemporary continental philosophy and has held fellowships from the National Endowment for the Humanities, the American Council for Learned Societies, and the American Philosophical Society.
 He has published four books that deal with aesthetics.
-Johnson convened over the URI Center for the Humanities from 1994-1996, and was Director of the Center from 2007-2013.
+Johnson convened over the URI Center for the Humanities from 1994 to 1996, and was Director of the center from 2007 to 2013.